GAO Highlights Privacy Gaps in Brain Signal Devices

-Science fiction is no longer just fiction – it’s reality – as policy makers look to the Government Accountability Office (GAO) for advice on how to make brain-signal-powered computer chips ethical and safe.
+Science fiction is no longer just fiction – it’s reality – as policymakers look to the Government Accountability Office (GAO) for advice on how to make brain-signal-powered computer chips ethical and safe.
 According to the watchdog, it’s going to require handing consumers control of their brain signal data and ramping up data privacy.

 Brain-computer interfaces (BCIs) are electronic systems implanted in the brain or worn externally that allow people to control devices using brain signals.
 Measuring the users’ brain signals and decoding the intent of those signals, the device can then control things such as a computer, prosthetic limb, or a wheelchair, according to GAO.